-Abdelhamid Belahmidi, a Moroccan self-taught conceptual and documentary photographer based in Casablanca, uses photography to artistically express the invisibility of his lived experiences.
+Abdelhamid Belahmidi is a Moroccan self-taught artist based in Casablanca.
+He uses conceptual photography, video art, and performance to express his lived experiences.

-Through his series “Where is the Sea” and “Copy Machine,” he conveys his artistic perspective, reflecting his journey as an employee and symbolizing the myriad emotions he encounters while navigating modernism and consumerism.
-These works serve as an allegorical representation of individuals within a hyper-connected society.
+In his series “Where is the Sea?” and “No Land for the Lost Routine” he reflects on his journey as an employee in sales and retail, exploring the emotions that arise while navigating modernism and consumerism.
+These works serve as allegorical representations of individuals within a hyper-connected society.

-His works have been exhibited at venues such as Artorium Art Space in Casablanca (2024) at the Sharjah Art Foundation for VPS8 (2020) and VPS10 (2022), as well as featured in group exhibitions at PHotoESPAÑA, Madrid (2018), and the Cordoba Photography Biennale (2018).
+His career has been marked by international recognition, including the 2025 Prince Claus Seed Award.
+Belahmidi’s works have been exhibited at venues such as the Artorium Art Space in Casablanca (2024), the Sharjah Art Foundation for VPS8 (2020) and VPS10 (2022), PHotoESPAÑA in Madrid (2018), and the Cordoba Photography Biennale (2018).

 Exhibitions